SmoothSpatula/SmoothSpatula-DPSindicator/README.md

 # DPSindicator
 DPS Indicator for Risk of Rain Returns

-Displays both your and other player's current DPS.
+Displays the current DPS for you and other players in your party.